marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

     **Shut Off Instance** actions are chosen, there could be problems with networking when the VM is later restarted.

-**Pause Instance/Unpause Instance** allows for temporary suspension of the VM.
-The VM is kept in memory but it is not allocated any CPU time.

-**Suspend Instance/Resume Instance** stores the VM onto disk and recovers it later.
-This is faster than stop/start and the VM returns to the status is was when the suspend was performed as opposed to a new boot cycle.

 Contextualisation
 -----------------